What is it?

-We are talking about throwing an object (ball, stick, rope, Frisbee,…), with the objective that the dog fetches it.
-It is probable that nearly everyone has tried this kind of game.
-If we observe our dogs what can we see?
+It involves throwing an object (ball, stick, rope, frisbee,…) a few metres away, with the aim that the dog goes to fetch it and bring it back to us.
+We must admit that everyone has already tried this kind of game.
+Let’s observe our dogs, what can we notice?

-During a “chasing/fetch” game, the actions or physical reactions of our companions are made up, among others, of:
+During a game of fetch, the set of actions or physical reactions of our companion is made up of, among other things :

 - Seeing the object being thrown,

-- Going in the direction of the thrown object,
+- Start in the direction of the launched object,

-- Looking / hearing / smelling where the object has landed,
+- Look / hear / feel where the object has landed,

-- Stopping and grabbing the object or catching it in full flight,
+- Stop to grab the object or catch it in mid-air,

-Let’s consider swimmers or runners who have learned to react to the auditory stimulus of the starting pistol.
-They trained their bodies to fight their innate reflexes (being startled, shaking,…) to turn them into learned reflexes (driving themselves forward).
+Think for a moment of swimmers or runners who have learned to react as quickly as possible to the auditory stimulus of the gunshot announcing the start of the competition.
+They trained their bodies to fight innate reflexes (startle, shake,…) to transform them into learned reflexes (propel themselves forward).

-This process is identical for dogs trained to chase objects.
-After hours of training, our dog’s reflexes are sharpened to chase an object.
-And finally, no matter what: everything that passes in front of his eyes, at a certain speed, triggers the same reflex.
-Our dog will chase the objet or the person: a bike, a cat or a child running,… We have increased our dog’s speed of reactivity and his instinct of predation.
+This process is identical in dogs trained to run after objects.
+Through training sessions, our dogs’ reflexes are sharpened to start and run after an object.
+And finally, it doesn’t matter what the object is: everything that passes in front of the dog’s eyes, at a certain speed, provokes the same reflex.
+Our dog will run after that thing or that person: a bicycle, a cat or a child running,… We have increased our dog’s speed of reactivity as well as its predation instinct.

 Those who cope